LanderMalta/maxipago-gateway-sdk/README.md

 # maxiPago!- gateway SDK

-> NodeJS SDK for maxiPago! payment gateway.
+ NodeJS SDK for maxiPago! payment gateway.
 According to the [maxiPago!
 API Docs](http://developers.maxipago.com/apidocs/), this SDK performs the following actions:
-> 1. Receives JSON requests.
-> 2. Transforms JSON request into XML
+ 1. Receive  maxiPago requests in JSON format and transform into XML format.
-> 3. Communicate and process the request with maxiPago !.
+ 3. Communicate and process the request with maxiPago! gateway.
-> 4. Transforms the XML result into JSON.
-> 5. Returns the received result in JSON format.
+ 4. Returns the received maxiPago!
+XML result in JSON format.

 ### Installation
 ```sh